 Despite knowing prior to the experiment that they were conducting a flawed study and one that was not a “repeat” of any other research that had ever been performed, the 20/20 producer still filmed the study as though it was valid.
 The narrator of the program noted that “Dana Ullman questioned the design of the study,” though they quickly asserted that “their” experts confirmed that the study was well-designed and properly conducted, even though they conducted the wrong experiment.

-Nobel Laureate and physicist Brian D. Josephson (1997) of the University of Cambridge wrote to the New Scientist :
+Nobel Laureate and physicist Brian D. Josephson (1997) of the University of Cambridge wrote in the New Scientist (December 9, 2006):

 “Simple-minded analysis may suggest that water, being a fluid, cannot have a structure of the kind that such a picture would demand.
 But cases such as that of liquid crystals, which while flowing like an ordinary fluid can maintain an ordered structure over macroscopic distances, show the limitations of such ways of thinking.
 There have not, to the best of my knowledge, been any refutations of homeopathy that remain valid after this particular point is taken into account.
 A related topic is the phenomenon, claimed by Yolene Thomas and by others to be well established experimentally, known as the ‘memory of water’.
 If valid, this would be of greater significance than homeopathy itself, and it attests to the limited vision of the modern scientific community that, far from hastening to test such claims, the only response has been to dismiss them out of hand.”